 - who have symptoms of acute HIV infection.

 Standard blood test becomes positive about 4-6 weeks after infection.
 HIV is mainly detected by testing a blood sample for the:

 - presence of antibodies (disease-fighting proteins) to HIV

-HIV antibodies generally do not reach detectable levels until 1-3 months following infection, sometimes taking up to 6 months to be generated in large enough quantities to show up in standard blood tests
+HIV antibodies generally do not reach detectable levels until 1-3 months following infection.
+Sometimes they take up to 6 months to be generated in large enough quantities to show up in standard blood tests.

 HIV testing is also carried out on samples of:

 Early testing for HIV infection should be carried out as soon as antibodies to the virus develop to enable:

 - Appropriate treatment to be received when they are most able to combat HIV.

 - The emergence of certain opportunistic infections to be prevented.